-And yet, after almost nineteen years of marriage, I’m convinced more than ever of this: There are some things we should not share with our spouse.
+And yet, after almost twenty-one years of marriage, I’m convinced more than ever of this: There are some things we should not share with our spouse.

 Yes, you read that right.
 Some things do not need to be shared.
 At all.

 Instead I've learned that God only wants me to share those things with my husband that intend to build up our marriage.

 I know, I know… I hear your questions:

 - What if I’m hurting and he needs to know about it?